micharbet/CLE/doc/README.md

 ## CLE setup and usage

 All the mentioned functionality is encoded into _single file_ and no other executables are needed.
-Run this file in the current shell context using trailing dot:
+Run this file either sourcing into the current shell context using trailing dot:

     `. clerc`

+or running it as a script:

+    `chmod a+x clerc; ./clerc`

 The CLE is activated now and you can setup this environment as persistent with
 command: